Getting into college isn’t always easy. Follow this checklist to stay on track!

 6. Prepare for your studies

-The College of Architecture requires all freshmen, change of major, and transfer students have a desktop or laptop computer.
+The School of Architecture requires all freshmen, change of major, and transfer students have a desktop or laptop computer.
 New students are encouraged to purchase a laptop to ensure the mobility, longevity, and compatibility of their programs, software, and 21st century education.